Host Organizations and Site Supervisors

 - The opportunity to train new professional in your field and develop a pool of potential employees

 - Assistance with special projects or a fresh perspective for on-going projects

 - An opportunity to develop supervisory skills for your current staff

 - A mutually beneficial partnership between your organization and CSB/SJU

 - A walking billboard for your organization!
 When interns have a positive learning experience, they are enthusiastic spokespersons for the host organization

-What is the role of Experiential Learning & Community Engagment Staff?
+What is the role of Experiential Learning & Community Engagement Staff?

-The ELCE staff acts as a liason between the student, college faculty, and the organization providing the internship exeperience.
+The ELCE staff acts as a liaison between the student, college faculty, and the organization providing the internship experience.
 This involves monitoring the intern's progress, providing information, and receiving feedback from you!